Jayapal, other Democratic lawmakers back Amazon employees’ lawsuit over working conditions

 The lawmakers urged the judge to issue an emergency injunction under New York state labor law and common law, citing inaction by federal workplace safety regulators and noting their own legislative efforts will “take time to enact and implement.”

 “This situation calls out for the Court’s intervention to require Amazon to use its ingenuity to put in place work processes that offer the basic protections necessary to limit the danger of COVID-19 to not only Amazon’s workforce, but to those who live with that workforce, and to the broader community,” the lawmakers wrote in an amicus brief.
-The brief was to be filed Tuesday evening on behalf of members of Congress including Reps.
+The brief was to be filed Tuesday evening but was delayed until Wednesday as more lawmakers added their names to it in support.

+Those supporting it include Reps.
 Alexandria Ocasio-Cortez, Nydia Velázquez, Jerrold Nadler and Adriano Espaillat of New York; Ilhan Omar of Minnesota; Rashida Tlaib of Michigan; and Sens.
-Corey Booker of New Jersey and Bernie Sanders, the Vermont independent who sought the Democratic presidential nomination.
+Cory Booker of New Jersey and Bernie Sanders, the Vermont independent who sought the Democratic presidential nomination.

 Amazon said it complies with all state and federal workplace safety laws and followed guidance from local and federal health officials in its handling of the pandemic.
 It said 91 of its facilities have been inspected by state regulatory agencies since March, and each one has passed.